etyurev/AR_Drone-Custom_teleop/README.md

 # P4 project - Group 470 - Drone control

+Place the following ros packages into the /src folder in a catkin workspace

+    - AR_drone-Custom_teleop
+    - P4GUI
+    - depthDetection
+    - Drift package
+    - i_tongue_pkg_f
+    - obstacle_avoidance

+The pico_flexx_python folder contains a ros publisher meant to be run on the micro-controller (Raspberry Pi)

 This github repository is a collection of the ROS nodes developed for this P4 project.
 The code is therefore meant to be executed as ros nodes.

 Prerequisites: